F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-lb/new_stack/readme.md

 #### To upgrade the BIG-IP VE Image

-1. Backup configuration as outlined [here](#backup-big-ip-configuration-for-cluster-recovery)
+1. Ensure the configuration is backed up as outlined [here](#backup-big-ip-configuration-for-cluster-recovery)
 2. Update the VM Scale Set Model to the new BIG-IP version
     - From PowerShell: Use the PowerShell script in the **scripts** folder in this directory
     - Using the Azure redeploy functionality: From the Resource Group where the ARM template was initially deployed, click the successful deployment and then select to redeploy the template.
 If necessary, re-select all the same variables, and **only change** the BIG-IP version to the latest.